OpenTechFund/CryptoTerminology/README.md

 **SEED** - A block cipher developed by the Korean Information Security Agency.
 Though initially unsupported by major libraries and web browsers, it is now supported by TLS, S/MIME, IPSec, among others.
 It is commonly used in South Korea, but rarely elsewhere.

+**ARIA** - Another block cipher developed in Korea, and standardized for use in TLS.
+Again, rarely found outside South Korea.

 **CAST-5** - a symmetric key block cipher known for being the default cipher in certain GPG/PGP versions.

 **Ciphertext Stealing** - A technique occasionally used in cipher block modes that allows the length of the ciphertext toexactly match the plaintext, even if it is not a multiple of the block size.